lambdaclass/concrete/ROADMAP.md

 ## Phase 13: Concurrency And Research-Gated Extensions

-Expected outcome: speculative ideas stay gated until Concrete's proof/evidence foundation can contain them honestly.
+Goal: keep speculative ideas gated until Concrete's proof/evidence foundation can contain them honestly.

-Phase closes when: each research idea is either pulled into an earlier phase by a forcing example, explicitly deferred, or rejected.
+Done when: each research idea is either pulled into an earlier phase by a forcing example, explicitly deferred, or rejected.

 1. Keep concurrency design-only until the v1 surface is frozen: capability lattice, scopes, spawn/join, linear handles, bounded channels,